 Something Like Autumn tells the story of Jace’s life before the events of Something Like Summer, while also revisiting his time with Benjamin Bentley.

 Review: (While this book could probably be read as a standalone, it is highly recommended to follow the series in order.)

 All the stars.

 Every once in a while, you find a book that cuts so deep it shocks you.
 This was that book for me.
-It broke me in ways I don’t have words for, and I think it will continue to haunt me for a long time to come.
+It broke me.
+I was ugly crying during this one.
 I can’t convey how painful this was to read, yet so full of love at the same time.
 It has earned a permanent place on my all time favorites list, quite possibly as my favorite in recent memory.
 Jay Bell is a master storyteller and I will gladly follow him anywhere.
 His characters in this book were so well drawn that not only will I miss them now that I’ve finished reading, but it’s almost like I’ve lost real people.
 I know I will visit them again someday.
 An incredibly touching love story involving the lives of four people and how they intertwine throughout the course of their lives.

 If you only read one book this year, let it be this one.